google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 [feedback on the spec](https://github.com/wicg/webusb/issues) and [feedback on the implementation](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EUSB).

-At the time of writing, the WebUSB API is partially implemented behind an experimental flag in Chrome for Windows, Mac OS, Linux and Chrome OS.
-Go to `chrome://flags/#enable-experimental-web-platform-features`, enable the highlighted flag, restart Chrome and you should be good to go.
+The WebUSB API is currently planned to be enabled experimentally on your origin in Origin Trials, and available now locally on your machine using an experimental flag.
+The implementation is partially complete and currently available on Chrome OS, Linux, Mac, and Windows.
+Go to `chrome://flags/#enable-webusb`, enable the highlighted flag, restart Chrome and you should be good to go.

 <img style="width:723px; max-height:205px" src="/web/updates/images/2016-03-02-access-usb-devices-on-the-web/web-usb-flag.png" alt="Web USB Flag highlighted in chrome://flags"/>